 Check your thermostat

-When your fan is switched on, you will feel cold air, but if the temperature at home doesn’t change, then it’s simply blowing room air.
+When you switch on your fan, you will feel cold air.
+However, if the temperature at home doesn’t change, then it’s simply blowing room air.

 When you switch the thermostat fan to auto, this will change some things.
-The fan will turn automatically on when a temperature change at your place is detected by the thermostat.
-This forces the furnace to switch on and begin heating the surrounding air as the fan circulates the heated air throughout your home.
+The fan will turn automatically on when the thermostat detects a temperature change at your place.
+It forces the furnace to switch on and begin heating the surrounding air as the fan circulates the heated air throughout your home.
 In this case, the fan only works when your furnace is running.

 Why is my furnace blowing cold air?
-This is another reason.
-The new and improved furnace types that are energy-efficient tend to have an element that is referred to as the condensation drain.
-The main function of the condensation drain is to ensure that the water created as a result of the furnace’s heating process is removed.
+Condensation clog is another reason.
+The new and improved furnace types that are energy-efficient tend to have an element called the condensation drain.
+The primary function of the condensation drain is to ensure that it removes the water created as a result of the furnace’s heating process.

 Most parts of the furnace have sensors of which switch off some features.
-In case the drain is clogged, this may result in the furnace burners, not lighting, which might be something good.
+If the drain is clogged, this may result in the furnace burners, not lighting, which might be good.

-Clogged filters present in your furnace system could cause your furnace to blow out cold air rather than warm air.
-To avoid the presence of clogged filters in your furnace system, you should be in a good position to change the furnace filters regularly.
+Clogged filters in your furnace system could cause your furnace to blow out cold air rather than warm air.
+To avoid clogged filters in your furnace system, you should be in a good position to change the furnace filters regularly.

-When the furnace filters are clogged this could result in certain things.
-The ability of your filters to keep the air clean is greatly reduced this allows more contaminants in the air.
+When the furnace filters are clogged, this could result in worse things.
+The ability of your filters to keep the air clean is greatly reduced.
+It allows more contaminants in the air.

-Clogged air filters can also cause air restriction to the furnace, which causes the furnace to work even harder and when left on for a long duration, the furnace might overheat.
+Clogged air filters can also cause air restriction to the furnace, which causes the furnace to work even more complex, and when left on for a long duration, the furnace might overheat.
 These are the problems you should avoid.

-If your furnace gets to a point that it is almost overheating, there is a safety measure referred to as the limiter switch, which is enabled by the furnace, in order to prevent the risk of fire.
-The limiter switch works in a way that it switches the furnace burners off in order to prevent your home from going up in flames.
+If your furnace gets to the point that it is almost overheating, there is a safety measure called the limiter switch.
+You can enable the limiter switch by the furnace to prevent the risk of fire.
+The limiter switch works in a way that it switches the furnace burners off to prevent your home from going up in flames.

 It can also ultimately cause damages to the heat exchanger present in the furnace, which is expensive to repair.